 Industry Analysis & Industry Trends

-The Bottled Water Manufacturing industry has performed well over the past five years, and competition has increased, following the introduction of private-label bottled water brands.
-Rising competition has driven volume growth, through lower prices and increased availability, but such prices have also meant that revenue has grown at a slower rate.
-IBISWorld forecasts that industry revenue will grow over the five years through 2014-15 at an annualised 3.7%, to $710.7 million.
+The Bottled Water Manufacturing industry has grown strongly over the past five years.
+Competition in the industry has increased, following the introduction of private-label bottled water brands, driving volume growth through lower prices and increased availability.
+However, lower prices have also meant that revenue has grown at a slower rate than volumes.
+Industry revenue is expected to rise over the five years through 2014-15 by an annualised 3.7%, to $710.7 million.
 In 2014-15, industry revenue is expected to grow 5.0%.

-Demand for bottled water has been mostly buoyed by population growth and ongoing consumer desire for healthy, convenient beverages.
-The industry also faced downward pressure from consumers' increased focus on its environmental footprint... purchase to read more
+Demand for bottled water has been mostly buoyed by population growth and ongoing consumer desire for healthy convenient beverages.
+The industry has also faced downward pressure from consumers' increased focus on its environmental footprint... purchase to read more